 For more tangible insights, take note of the artist’s momentum.
 Are they being recognized by art prizes, curators and art critics?
 Are they followed on Instagram, exhibited and reviewed?

 Remember however, that there will always be artworld mavericks.
 Despite not starting out in the traditional gallery, street artists for example have produced some of the world’s most valuable imagery.

 There are some factors that no matter the artist, affect collectability.
 These relate to the work itself, when it was made, where it comes from and what it depicts.

 First off, consider the work of art’s condition.
 Understandably, a work kept pristine will hold more value than something weathered.
 While in principle this is straight-forward, noticing an artefact’s wear and tear takes a trained eye.
 That’s why we recommend asking your fine art expert for a condition report prior to purchase, especially if it’s an old or fragile object.

 Next, ask how well the work represents the artist’s strengths.
 Is it from a significant period of their career, an iconic subject or especially rare?
 Charles Blackman’s 'Cat's Claws' (below) for example, testifies to the artist's lifelong and celebrated adoration for felines.
 Size can also matter, but not always.

-The collectibility of an artwork may not be a science, but it's also not random.
-By paying attention to how culture recognises, receives and shares an artist, alongside their performance on the market, you can get a reasonable sense of their collectibility.
+The collectability of an artwork may not be a science, but it's also not random.
+By paying attention to how culture recognizes, receives and shares an artist, alongside their performance on the market, you can get a reasonable sense of their collectability.

 As always however, don’t let your head stifle your heart.
-If you love a work but can’t pinpoint its collectibility, embrace the personal value it promises you.
+If you love a work but can’t pinpoint its collectability, embrace the personal value it promises you.
 Trust your head, heart and gut.